dai-dao/Rainbow-Net-Pytorch/README.md

 1. Flip 'dones' variable before multiplying with state value
 2. Use 'Tensor.index_add_', instead of 'Tensor[i].add_'
 3. For n-step learning, do optimizer update at every step, avoid aggregating losses from each step.
 Still not sure why that doesn't work.
+4. Currently NOT learning at all -> Investigating why -> Deliberate testing is key
+5. Hard to test and verify without GPu